Prof Stephen Shute

 |Post:||Pro Vice Chancellor (Planning and Resources) (Vice-Chancellor's Office, School of Law, Politics and Sociology)|

-|International:||+44 1273 678583|
+|International:||+44 1273 873815|

 |download vCarddownload vCard to your mobile|

-In 2007 Professor Shute was appointed by the three Criminal Justice Ministers (the Lord Chancellor and Minister of Justice; the Home Secretary; and the Attorney General) to serve as a member of a three-person Advisory Board to advise the five HM Chief Inspectors and the three Ministers on inspection in the criminal justice system.
-In 2008 he was appointed by the Attorney General to serve as non-executive member of the Management Board of HM Crown Prosecution Service Inspectorate (see Annual Report 2008-2009, p.21).
-In 2009 he was appointed by the Parliamentary Under Secretary of State at the Ministry of Justice and by Ministers of State at the other two sponsoring Departments, the Home Office and the Department of Health, to serve as a member of the Independent Advisory Panel on Deaths in Custody which is chaired by Lord Toby Harris.
-For the official press release go to Press Release.
-He is also an Independent Member of Birmingham City Council’s Standards Committee and a Member of its Independent Remuneration Panel.
+Professor Shute has worked with and on many national decision-making bodies and held a number of senior roles following appointment by Ministers.
+In 2011 he was appointed by the National Statistician and the Home Secretary to act as Founding Chair of the Crime Statistics Advisory Committee and continued in that role until 2015.
+He is now a Non-Executive Member of the National Statistician’s Crime Statistics Advisory Committee.
+Between 2007 and 2011 he was a founding Member of a Ministerial Advisory Board which was established by the Home Secretary, the Minister of Justice, and the Attorney General to advise them and the five criminal justice Chief Inspectors on joint inspection in the criminal justice system.
+Between 2008 and 2013 (following appointment by the Attorney General and the Chief Inspector) he served as an Inaugural Non-Executive Member of the Management Board of HM Crown Prosecution Service Inspectorate (see Annual Report 2008-2009, p.21).
+In 2009 he was appointed by the Parliamentary Under Secretary of State at the Ministry of Justice and the Ministers of State at the other two sponsoring Departments, the Home Office and the Department of Health, to serve as a Founding Member of the Independent Advisory Panel on Deaths in Custody.
+He continued in that role until 2014.
+(For the official press release go to Press Release.)
+He is also a Member of the Police Recorded Crime Re-designation Project Strategic Board, a Member of the Advisory Board for HM Inspectorate of Constabulary, a Member of the Advisory Board for HM Inspectorate of Probation, and an Independent Member of Birmingham City Council’s Standards Committee and a Member of its Independent Remuneration Panel.
 Between 2003 and 2004 he was Chair of the Home Office's Technical Advisory Group for Section 95 Statistics on Race and the Criminal Justice System.

-In 1997 Professor Shute held a Fulbright Scholarship and in 1998 he received an award from the British Academy Humanities Research Board under its Research Leave Scheme.
+Professor Shute is a Member of the Board of Advisors of the Ohio State Journal of Criminal Law and the Editorial Boards of Zeitschrift für Internationale Strafrechtsdogmatik (Journal for International Doctrine in Criminal Law) and Criminal Law and Philosophy.
+He acted as an external reference partner for the National Audit Office’s studies of parole and inspection and for the Crown Prosecution Service’s Diversity Monitoring Project.In 1997 he held a Fulbright Scholarship and in 1998 he received an award from the British Academy Humanities Research Board under its Research Leave Scheme.
 In 2004 he was awarded funded Research Leave by the Arts and Humanities Research Council.
-From 2001 to 2003 he held a Research Fellowship at the Max-Planck Institute, Freiburg, Germany.
-In 2009 he was awarded a second Research Fellowship at the Max-Planck Institute which will run until 2010.
+From 2001 to 2003 he held a Research Fellowship at the Max-Planck Institute, Freiburg, Germany and in 2009 he was awarded a second Research Fellowship at the Max-Planck Institute.